Innotas/jenkins_xfd/README.md

 ### How to Deploy

-The complete Jar file can be simply copied to the Raspberry Pi (or test VM!) manually.
+The complete Jar file can be simply copied to the Raspberry Pi (or test VM!) manually, usually from `build/libs/jenkins_xfd-all.jar` to `/usr/share/java/` on the target machine.
 However, for iterative development it may be more convenient to configure Gradle to deploy directly to your target host.

+#### Setting Up the Gradle `deploy` Task

-We need to have some build properties that specify where the remote device is and how to connect and authenticate, but currently it's hardcoded in build.gradle.
+_TODO: We need to have some build properties that specify where the remote device is and how to connect and authenticate, but currently it's hardcoded in build.gradle._

 First, set up passwordless access to the `pi@stoplight` machine (or whatever `username@hostname` it's called on your network), with something like `cat ~/.ssh/id_rsa.pub | ssh pi@stoplight 'cat >> .ssh/authorized_keys'`.